c-blake/cligen/README.md

    "multiWord" parameter idents command syntax ("--multi-word", --multi_word,..) or maybe most Nim-like to just accept all such dialects? { Maybe all that's needed is a strutils.normalize() that takes out "-" as well as "_". }

- - In Nim, `##`-doc comments are the norm rather than doc strings as in Python.
-   Pragma macros can get the comment text, but getImpl cannot due to .comment not being copied around.  https://github.com/nim-lang/Nim/issues/3690 Araq favors fixing propagation (but also a bigger .comment->.strVal change).
-   Once resolved, we can default doc=ThatText.
-In Nim, ThatText usually will describe overall operation and parameter semantics.
-This implies that in a very common-case merely dispatch(myapi) would be all that was needed.